Servo Motor Resolver Overspeed

 Your cables should have an internal shield that is properly grounded.
 Shields are usually grounded directly to the inside of a cabinet.
 Resolver based systems are very sensitive to noise and can be prone to alarms if not properly shielded.

-Have you had your motor rebuilt or tried to do it yourself?
-If so was the resolver properly aligned to the motor?
-If for any reason your resolver has changed its position in relation to your motor your system will not run.
-A misaligned resolver can cause many alarms including resolver overspeed.
+Have you had your servo motor rebuilt, or tried to rebuilt it yourself?
+If so, was the resolver properly aligned to the motor?
+If for any reason your resolver has changed its position in relation to your servo motor your system will not run.
+A misaligned resolver can cause many alarms, including resolver overspeed.

 If you have swapped drives or changed cables then your wires could have been connected incorrectly.
 Swapping resolver wires can cause the resolver to swap direction, change to location of the zero position, or not function at all.
 Miswired resolvers can cause overspeed alarms.

-These are some causes for resolver overspeed.
+These are some causes for servo motor resolver overspeed.
 In many cases resolver overspeed is caused by something other than a bad servo.
-If you are having trouble with this alarm you should try to eliminate these possible causes before you send anything out for repair.
+If you are having trouble with this alarm we suggest you review these possible causes before you send anything out for repair.